iter8-tools/iter8/README.md

 ## Algorithms behind iter8

 A key goal of this project is to introduce statistically robust algorithms for decision making during cloud-native canary releases and A/B testing experiments.
-We currently support [two algorithms](doc_files/algorithms.md) and plan to introduce other sophisticated algorithms based on Bayesian approaches.
-Stay tuned!
+We currently support [four algorithms](doc_files/algorithms.md).

 ## Integrations